IN-PERSON JAZZ CAMP

 5637 Bush River Rd, Columbia, SC 29212

-*Due to the Covid-19 pandemic, our usual school facilities are not available.
-With much thanks, we have wonderful facilities to practice, learn, hang and play JAZZ in at Cornerstone.
+*We have wonderful facilities to practice, learn, hang and play JAZZ in at Cornerstone.
 Convenient and FREE parking, easily accessible, this location will serve us very well.

 IN-PERSON CAMP & ONLINE COURSE FACULTY